fluxninja/aperture/docs/content/get-started/installation/agent/kubernetes/marketplace/azure/azure-agent.md

 import Zoom from 'react-medium-image-zoom';
 ```

-To get started with Agent Deploy on Microsoft Azure, you'll need to go to Azure
+To get started with Agent Deploy on Microsoft Azure, you'll need to go to
-Marketplace.
+Microsoft Azure Marketplace.

 1. On Microsoft Azure Marketplace, search for
    [Fluxninja Agent](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/fluxninjainc1684371969511.fluxninja-agent?tab=Overview).